piccard21/lara-basic/README.md

 ```

-## Adding Authentication & Authorization
+## Authentication & Authorization

-- an admin can do-everything
+- first it will be shown how to do it manually, the a package is used

-- an user can update-book
+### Manually

-- follow the example from [laravel-news](https://laravel-news.com/authorization-gates)
+- follows (more or less) the example from [laravel-news](https://laravel-news.com/authorization-gates)

 ```
 php artisan make:model Role -m